adityaj07/myPorfolio/README.md

 ### Get in Touch
 Have feedback, questions, or just want to say hi?
-Feel free to reach out to through the [contact form](https://adityaj07-portfolio.vercel.app/contact) on my portfolio website.
+Feel free to reach out to through the [contact form](https://adityaj07-portfolio.vercel.app/contact) on my portfolio website or at joshiaditya.aj07@gmail.com

 #### Thank you for visiting this repository!
 Don't forget to star ⭐️ this project if you found it interesting or useful!